 |September 2017||Other Incidents|

-In September 2017, one 6-day Bahamas cruise (itinerary Sept 9-15) from homeport Charleston SC (to Freeport, Half Moon Cay and Nassau) was cancelled due to hurricane Irma.
+In September 2017, one 6-day Bahamas cruise (itinerary Sept 9-15) from homeport Charleston SC (to Freeport, Half Moon Cay, and Nassau) was canceled due to hurricane Irma.
 All cruise and shore excursion bookings received full refunds.

 |21 April 2017||Coast Guard Medevacs|